oluwie/cb-test/README.md

 # Testing Exercise
+This is a set of samples I'm using to attempt to get a good working grasp of a coding exercise I'm taking for employment.

 The interview subject concerns optimization of an existing workflow pertaining to a REST API.
 If you bring your own equipment, here's what you'll need to be able to do:
   ☐ Receive an API request over HTTP.
   ☐ Parse the request and assemble an appropriate response.
   ☐ Be able to manipulate and parse JSON string data.
   ☐ Be prepared to write and execute tests for the code you write.
 Finally, your laptop has to be able to connect to a wired Ethernet network and output display to our projector (DisplayPort, HDMI, or VGA).
 We'll provide the cables.